vyasriday/tyler-mcginnis-modern-javascript/callbacks_promises_async-await.md

 * Adding `async` keyword in front of a function does two things
   * function always returns a promise.
 Whatever is retuned from a `async` function gets wrapped in a Promise.
   * `await` can be used inside the function.
+* The return value of an async function is always a promise 😮😮

 ```javascript
 async function getPromise(){}